 This trail offers a great way to learn about the area’s local breweries and sample some of the best craft beers in South Carolina.

-There are a number of Rock Hill breweries to visit including Dust Off Brewery, Middle James Brewing, Off the Tracks Brewing, Legal Remedy Brewing, Rock Hill Brewing, and Slow Play Brewing.
+There are a number of Rock Hill breweries to visit including Middle James Brewing, Off the Tracks Brewing, Legal Remedy Brewing, Rock Hill Brewing, and Slow Play Brewing.

-You can also collect bonus stamps at Anne Springs Greenway Canteen, Sleeping Giant Distillery, and for trying unique collaboration brews.
+You can also collect bonus stamps on the YoCo Brew Trail Passport at Anne Springs Greenway Canteen, Sleeping Giant Distillery, and for trying unique collaboration brews.

-The newly opened Powerhouse Food Hall is a fun mixed-use space with a local brewery and several food vendors.
-Visitors can find anything from authentic Mexican, to Ramen, to Southern Soul food in the food hall, meaning there is something for everyone.
+The newly opened Power House Food Hall is a fun mixed-use space with a local brewery and several food vendors.
+Visitors can find a few options like Caribbean jerk cuisine and Southern soul food in the food hall, with more vendors coming in the future.

 Upstairs is Middle James Brewery with a huge, bright space, TVs perfect for sports, and an outdoor live music platform.